Dereck Faulkner

-Dereck Leonard Faulkner (born May 6, 1985) is a former professional gridiron football wide receiver.
-He was signed as an undrafted free agent by the Philadelphia Eagles in 2007.
-He played college football for the Hampton Pirates.
+Dereck Leonard Faulkner (born May 6, 1985) is an American former professional gridiron football wide receiver, business executive, leadership scholar, and nonprofit founder.
+He played college football for the Hampton Pirates and signed with the Philadelphia Eagles as an undrafted free agent in 2007.

+Faulkner earned an MBA from George Washington University and a Ph.D. in Management from Case Western Reserve University's Weatherhead School of Management in 2025.
+He is the founder of the Athletes for Vets Foundation and has remained active in business, philanthropy, leadership research, and former-player advocacy.

 Faulkner has also been a member of the BC Lions.

-Early years
+Early life

-Faulkner grew up in Moorestown, New Jersey and played high school football at Moorestown High School, where he was a First-team All-Statewide receiver.
+Faulkner grew up in Moorestown, New Jersey and played high school football at Moorestown High School, where he was a First-team All-State wide receiver.
 He also earned All-County, All-Conference Accolades as well as All-South Jersey Honors after catching 40 passes for 898 yards (22.5 avg) and nine touchdowns his senior season.
+Ranked the #1 wide receiver in Southern New Jersey.
 Super Prep rated him among the top 100 players on the East Coast.
 He chose Hampton University over the University of Iowa.

 College career

 Faulkner immediately earned playing time as a true freshman at the "X" receiver position.
 Despite playing behind current All-Pro Kick Returner current Houston Texans Jerome Mathis, Faulkner still finished second on the team with 20 receptions for 249 yards and 1 touchdown in 10 games.

 17 of those catches resulted in first downs, with 12 of those coming on third down plays.
 A strained calf muscle limited Faulkner to 9 games in 2005.
 He still contributed to the team by pulling in 24 catches for 427 yards and 3 touchdowns, finishing third on the team, showing his prowess as the team clutch third-down receiver.
 He helped convert 12 third-down plays finishing with a total of 22 first down receptions.
 He suffered a broken right fibula during practice in the fourth week of the season and only played in 13 games over his last two seasons at Hampton.
 He finished his career with 74 catches for 1,011 yards.